Overview

 One of the primary treatment options for conversion disorder is therapy, particularly cognitive-behavioral therapy.
 Availability of professional help is crucial, and online therapy platforms like BetterHelp allow you to connect with licensed therapists from the comfort of your home.

 In addition to therapy, numerous resources can provide further information and support.
 Government websites like the National Institute of Mental Health (NIMH) and the National Institute of Neurological Disorders and Stroke (NINDS) offer reliable, research-backed information about the disorder.
-These platforms can help individuals understand the disorder and stay informed about the latest research and treatment approaches.
+These platforms can help individuals understand the disorder and stay informed about the latest research and treatment approaches for functional neurologic symptom disorder.

 Organizations like the American Psychiatric Association and the American Psychological Association also offer resources on their websites, including information about mental health conditions, treatment options, and ways to find a healthcare provider.